Manchester United transfer rumours

 The latest players Man Utd have been linked with...

-Harry Maguire - Manchester United have not been put off by Leicester's sky high asking price of £90m for Maguire (London Evening Standard, June 13); Ole Gunnar Solskjaer will try and sign Maguire or Toby Alderweireld if Manchester United miss out on landing Matthijs de Ligt.(The Express, June 9).
+Ivan Perisic - The Croatian will be allowed to leave Inter this summer for a fee of around £35m.
+There has previously been interest in Perisic from Manchester United and Arsenal, but as yet no bid has been submitted by a Premier League club.
+(Sport Italia, June 14).

-Antoine Griezmann - United have made a last-ditch £95m bid to convince the French striker to join the club instead of making a move, as expected, to Barcelona (The Sun, June 13).
+Antoine Griezmann - Manchester United have been blindsided in their bid to sign Griezmann as he is expected to join Barcelona for £110m.
+(Mirror, June 16); United have made a last-ditch £95m bid to convince the French striker to join the club instead of making a move, as expected, to Barcelona (The Sun, June 13).

-Aaron Wan-Bissaka - Manchester United are preparing to make a second improved bid for Crystal Palace right-back Aaron Wan-Bissaka after having their initial £40m bid rejected; Wan-Bissaka has told Crystal Palace he wants to make a dream move to Manchester United.
-(Mirror, June 12); Manchester United are ready to up their offer for the defender to £50m.
-(The Sun, June 12).

-Following up on what we reported on Sky last night.
-Crystal Palace have rejected £40m bid from Manchester United for Aaron Wan Bissaka.
-Palace want at least £60m.
-Other right back options for United are PSG’s Thomas Meunier and Kieran Trippier— Kaveh Solhekol (@SkyKaveh) June 9, 2019

-Daniel James - The Wales winger has completed his transfer to United from Swansea on a five-year contract with the option of a sixth.
+Daniel James - The Wales winger has completed his transfer to United from Swansea on a five-year contract.

 Rodri - Manchester United are willing to match Manchester City and pay £62m Atletico Madrid midfielder Rodri (Daily Star, June 11).